GIScience/ohsome-r/README.md

 The resulting `ohsome_query` object can be sent to the ohsome API with `ohsome_post()`.
-By default, `ohsome_post()` returns the parsed API response which is a simple data.frame in this case.
+By default, `ohsome_post()` returns the parsed API response.
+In this case, this is a simple `data.frame` of only one row.

 ``` r
 ohsome_post(q)